markqvist/RNode_Firmware/Console/source/builds/handheld.md

 In addition to the board, you will need a few other components to build this RNode.

-- A suitable antenna.
+- A suitable **antenna**.
 Most boards purchased online include a passable antenna, but you may want to upgrade it to a better one.
-- 6 pieces of M2x6mm screws for assembling the case.
+- 6 pieces of **M2x6mm screws** for assembling the case.
 Can be bought in most hardware stores or from online vendors.
-- An optional NeoPixel RGB LED for displaying status, and TX/RX activity.
+- An optional **NeoPixel RGB LED** for displaying status, and TX/RX activity.
 If you do not want to add this, it can simply be omitted.
     - The easiest way is to use the PCB-mounted NeoPixel "mini-buttons" manufactured by [adafruit.com](https://www.adafruit.com/product/1612).
 These fit exactly into the slot in the mounting position in the 3D-printed case, and are easy to connect cables to.
-- An optional lithium-polymer battery.
+- An optional **lithium-polymer battery**.
-  - This RNode supports 3.7v, single-cell LiPo batteries
+    - This RNode supports **3.7v**, **single-cell** LiPo batteries with a **1.25mm JST connector**
-  - 1.25mm JST connector
     - The standard case can fit up to a 700mAh LP602248 battery
         - Maximum battery dimensions for this case is 50mm x 25mm x 6mm
     - There is a larger bottom casing available that fits 1100mAh batteries
         - Maximum battery dimensions for this case is 50mm x 25mm x 12mm

 ### <a name="parts"></a>Step 4: 3D Print Parts

 To complete the build of this RNode, you will need to 3D-print the parts for the casing.
-Download, extract and slice the STL files from the [parts package]({ASSET_PATH}3d/Handheld_RNode_Parts.7z) in your preffered software.
+Download, extract and slice the STL files from the [parts package]({ASSET_PATH}3d/Handheld_RNode_Parts.7z) in your preferred software.

-- Two of the parts should are LED light-guides, and should be printed in a semi-translucent material:
+- Two of the parts are LED light-guides, and should be printed in a semi-translucent material:
     - The `LED_Window.stl` file is a light-guide for the NeoPixel LED, mounted in the circular cutout at the top of the device.
     - The `LED_Guide.stl` file is a light-guide for the power and charging LEDs, mounted in the rectangular grove at the bottom of the device.
 - The rest of the parts can be printed in any material, but for durability and heat-resistance, PETG is recommended.